 3.4 A Young Adult member shall be aged between 19 and 25 inclusive during the relevant membership year.

-5 Any member desirous of resigning from the Club must give notice in writing to the Membership Secretary before 1st March in any year otherwise the subscription for the ensuing year shall be payable.
+5.0 Any member desirous of resigning from the Club must give notice in writing to the Membership Secretary before 20th February in any year otherwise the subscription for the ensuing year shall be payable on 1st March

 Entrance Fees and Subscriptions